Ankit-Cherian/Mac-Health-Analyzer/README.md

 - Custom fonts (Bricolage Grotesque, JetBrains Mono) will download automatically on first run
 - Some operations require administrator privileges
-- The application auto-refreshes process data every 5 seconds
+- The application auto-refreshes active tab every 10 seconds
-- Process table displays up to 200 processes for optimal performance
+- Process table displays up to 100 processes for optimal performance

 ## Built With